JuliaGraphics/Luxor.jl/docs/src/moreexamples.md

 ## Illustrating this document

 This documentation was built with [Documenter.jl](https://github.com/JuliaDocs/Documenter.jl), which is an amazingly powerful and flexible documentation generator written in Julia.
-The illustrations are mostly created when the documentation is generated: the Julia source for the image is stored in the Markdown document, and processed every time the documentation is generated:
+The illustrations are mostly created when the HTML pages are built: the Julia source for the image is stored in the Markdown source document, and the code to create the images runs each time the documentation is generated.

 The Markdown markup looks like this: